tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

    ![image of install complete logs post install action](images/install-complete-logs-post-install-action.png)

-5. Return to the  **Java Management** fleet page.
-Under **Resources** menu, select **Java Runtimes**.
+5. Return to the fleet details page.
+Under the **Resources** menu, select **Java Runtimes**.
 This should display all the java runtimes found in the fleet.
 The installed java runtime should be indicated after next scanning.
 You can also check the installation manually on your Managed Instance.
   ![image of verify java runtime installation](images/verify-java-runtime-installation.png)

 ## Task 4: (Optional) Modifying/Removing Post Java Installation Action
 1. This task is applicable if changes are to be made to the post java installation action.

-2. On the fleet page, click on **More actions** and select **Modify Java runtime lifecycle management setting**.
+2. On the fleet details page, click on **More actions** and select **Modify Java runtime lifecycle management setting**.

    ![image of fleet details post install action](images/fleet-details-page-lifecycle-management.png)